Likelihood to Recommend Read full review

 and Joomla to Outsystems - I don't think so).

 It scales from small team interactions to business processes serving thousands of employees, as well as straight-through-processing needs that go well beyond.
 Of course, scale is always in the eye of the beholder, but IBM BPM does a good job of giving you all of the hooks, APIs, and data that you need to take on whatever scaling approaches you need to meet the load

 Read full review Return on Investment It has added value to the upper management to give visibility into what is happening at any time in the enterprise.
 Boosted employee morale because it gives them all the information to work the case/task in a single location.
 Identifies bottlenecks and improves the turnover.
-Read full review We have been seeing organizations who implemented ICM had faster processing of their transactions.
-We have been seeing organizations who implemented ICM found improved customer service Read full review ScreenShots
+Read full review The ease of use of the OutSystems development process has been the biggest ROI for us.
+We have developed our Framework product and maintained/enhanced it with only 4 workers.
+OutSystems has enhanced their product very significantly over the last 4 years.
+They have gone from a simple to use tool to a very simple to use sophisticated tool that covers the standard mainframe-based computing apps and the apps used on handheld mobile devices all using the same basic set of development tools.
+Read full review ScreenShots